Connoroverbay/DS-4002-Project1/README.md

 Project 1 Analysis.ipynb : This is the code where we run a few final cleaning functions and then the actual analysis of the data.
 This is where the conclusions and analysis methods can be found.

 **OUTPUT FOLDER**
+This folder contains any visual outputs used for preanalysis and understanding of the data set.
+Files in this folder are named according to their relevance.

 Project 1 Presentation: This file includes the slides that will be presented in class.

+**Reproduction Instructions**